From the World Heritage inscription for the Old City of Acre:

 The Old City of Acre was once the leading port in the Middle East, not just of Israel.
 It is on the same level of Alexandria and Constantinople in terms of port activity.
 According to history, Acre was incorporated into the empire of Alexander the Great until the city was seized by Ptolemy II.
 During that time, the city was renamed to Ptolemais until the 2nd century BCE.
 This was the city’s name until the time of the Muslim Conquest wherein the ancient name Acre was restored.
 This led to some confusion for the Crusaders in 1104.

-The oldest settlement in the Old City of Acre can be found in the tell or archaeological mounds in modern day Acre.
-The tell was known as Tel Akko (in Hebrew) and were believed to have dated back to the Early Bronze Age I. The settlement was a farming community that was wiped out after only two centuries – probably because the settlers were forced to move to another location with the threat of rising waters along the coast.
+The oldest settlement in the Old City of Acre can be found in the tell or archaeological mounds in modern-day Acre.
+The tell was known as Tel Akko (in Hebrew) and was believed to have dated back to the Early Bronze Age I. The settlement was a farming community that was wiped out after only two centuries – probably because the settlers were forced to move to another location with the threat of rising waters along the coast.

 Citadel of Acre – This is an Ottoman fortification that makes up a huge portion of what is left of the citadel today.
 This structure was built on the foundation of the Knights Hospitaller citadel.
 It was built primarily as a defensive structure to reinforce the northern wall of the city.